 - Since asynchronous replication involves a delay, changes that haven't yet been replicated to the secondary region may be lost if data can't be recovered from the primary region.

 - You can check the Last Sync Time of your storage account.
 Last Sync Time is a GMT date/time value.
 All primary writes before the Last Sync Time have been successfully written to the secondary location, meaning that they are available to be read from the secondary location.
 Primary writes after the Last Sync Time may or may not be available for reads yet.
 You can query this value using the Azure portal, Azure PowerShell, or from one of the Azure Storage client libraries.

-- If Microsoft initiates failover to the secondary region, you'll have read and write access to that data after the failover has completed.
-For more information, see Disaster recovery guidance.
+- If you initiate an account failover (preview) of a GRS or RA-GRS account to the secondary region, write access to that account is restored after the failover has completed.
+For more information, see Disaster recovery and storage account failover (preview).

 - RA-GRS is intended for high-availability purposes.
 For scalability guidance, review the performance checklist.

 - For suggestions on how to design for high availability with RA-GRS, see Designing Highly Available Applications using RA-GRS storage.